nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 Running this command will cause the `postinst.d` script that is added during the installation of `systemd-boot` to be removed, so it doesn't get run when the initramfs is updated.

-> **Note:** We installed `systemd-boot` for some of the utilities that are included with it.
-However, I'm not going to
+{{< callout type=note >}}
-> be using `systemd-boot` as the bootloader for my OS.
-If you want to use it, you just need to sign the bootloader
+We installed `systemd-boot` for some of the utilities that are included with it.
+However, I'm not going to be using `systemd-boot` as the bootloader for my OS.
+If you want to use it, you just need to sign the bootloader whenever it is updated using a post update script.
-> whenever it is updated using a post update script.
+{{</ callout >}}

 ### Remove `/boot` Partition